 California is a “no-fault” divorce state.
 This means that one spouse does not have to claim or prove that the other did something “wrong” in order to get a divorce.

 The state of California does require a waiting period before a divorce can be finalized.
+So, how fast can you divorce in California?

 The initial document that is filed when one spouse files for divorce is called a “Petition for Dissolution of Marriage” (FL-100).
 Additionally, a Summons (FL-110) and a Proof of Service (FL-115) will be filed with the petition.
 A Summons Tells your spouse or domestic partner that a court case has started and what will happen if he or she does not respond in 30 days.
 A Proof of Service tells the court you had the papers served on your spouse or domestic partner.
 If the spouses share children, the petitioner will need to file a Declaration Under Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA, FL-105/GC-120).
 The UCCJEA tells the judge who the children have been living with and if any other custody orders exist that involve this case.